 Before you begin: If you're not using Google Workspace yet: Sign up for a free trial.

-Phase 1: Core IT staff starts using G Suite
+Phase 1: Core IT staff starts using Google Workspace

-Phase 2: Early adopters start using G Suite
+Phase 2: Early adopters start using Google Workspace

-Create accounts and route messages for a selection of early adopters (approximately 5% of your users).
-Begin migrating their email, calendars, and contacts to G Suite and configuring their mobile devices.
-Continue to build your organization’s awareness about the transition and plan your Help Desk operations.
+Create user accounts to route messages for a selection of early adopters (approximately 5% of your users).
+Migrate their emails, calendars, and contacts to Google Workspace, and set up their mobile devices.
+Continue to build your organization’s awareness about the transition, and plan your help desk operations.

 Phase 3: Go live for the organization

-Create G Suite accounts for your remaining users.
-Complete the migration of users’ data and launch your authentication services.
+Create Google Workspace accounts for your remaining users.
+Complete the migration of users’ data.
 After that, you can route all users' email to Gmail.
 Finally, prepare your go-live communications, training, and support for users.